dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 description: "Configure resiliency policies for timeouts, retries/backoffs and circuit breakers"
 ---

+Resiliency is currently a preview feature.
+Before you can utilize resiliency policies, you must first enable the resiliency preview feature.

 ### Policies
 Policies is where timeouts, retries and circuit breaker policies are defined.
 Each is given a name so they can be referred to from the `targets` section in the resiliency spec.